 The storyline follows Sheriff Walt Longmire, played by Australian actor Robert Taylor as he defends his Wyoming town of (the fictional) Absaroka County.
 Taylor, also known for playing Agent Jones in The Matrix, really thrives in the American West.
 Longmire is assisted by Deputy Vic Moretti, played by Katee Sackhoff, a former Philadelphia homicide detective adjusting to life in Wyoming.
 Henry Standing Bear, played by Lou Diamond Phillips, is a longtime friend of Longmire who assists him throughout the TV series with the tribal police on the Native American Reservation.

 Does the sheriff have some difficulty at the beginning of the series adjusting to life without his deceased wife?
 Sure.
 But is he still the right man for the job?
 Absolutely.
 His adult daughter Cady, played by Cassidy Freeman, is worried about her father, but she doesn't help things when she decides to start dating his deputy, Branch Connally, played by Bailey Chase, who has helped run the department with "The Ferg" played Adam Bartley.
-There are bank robberies, conflicts with the Indian reservation, murder investigations, kidnapping and more; everything a good western series needs.
+There are bank robberies, murder investigations, kidnapping and more; everything a good western series needs.

 Here are some things you might not have known about the television series.